Skip to main content

 How do you get a business loan for a veterinary practice?

 Veterinary practices qualify for SBA 7(a) acquisition loans, equipment financing for imaging and surgical tools, and working-capital lines.
-Your file routes to ONE matched lender — based on your practice revenue, NAICS 54194 classification, and equipment collateral.
+Your file routes to the funding partners best matched to it — based on your practice revenue, NAICS 54194 classification, and equipment collateral.

 How veterinary practice cash flow shapes financing